-Due to COVID-19, our public-facing programs, Tenderloin After-School Program (TASP) and Tenderloin People's Garden are no longer open to the public or accepting new applicants.
+Due to COVID-19, our public-facing programs, Tenderloin After-School Program (TASP) has limited capacity and Tenderloin People's Garden is not currently open to the public.
 Our Community Organizing work has moved to virtual events, learn more here.
 TASP offers free prepared meals for kids in partnership with SFUSD every Thursday from 2-3 pm.
 Visit 225 Eddy Street for a bag containing 9 meals (no ID or sign-ups are required).
 A Tenderloin Pop-Up Pantry with free groceries through the SF-Marin Food Bank is open every Monday from 9 am to 1 pm on the block of 300 Ellis Street.
 We look forward to seeing you when we can reopen!

 During these hard times, we hope you're staying safe and healthy.
 Click the link below to learn about the best ways to stay healthy such as, wearing a mask and keeping 6 feet away from others, and to learn about other resources to support you during the pandemic.

 The CDC recommends the Covid vaccine as a way to protect yourself and loved ones against Covid and help us end the pandemic.
 Click the link below to find a vaccine clinic near you.

 On our "Find a Home" page we offer suggestions for finding homes, temporary shelter, and other tenant and eviction resources.
 You deserve a home, and we hope we can help.